 More than 80% of marketing professionals cite email strategy as being the main driver for retention and acquisition.
 What’s more, 70% of customers prefer email over any other form of business communication.

 When sending a pitch, email content has a much better chance of finding its way to the front cover.
 In a recent study, journalists and bloggers stated that they still prefer email as their primary way of contact.
 At Pressfarm, we combine email outreach with a couple of other strategies like social media outreach.
 However, we have been especially successful in pitching our startup clients to journalists and bloggers through email outreach.

 Emphasis on Artificial Intelligence for PR Will Grow

 It’s impossible to really say where the world of artificial intelligence is going right now.
 At the same time, we know that AI is already a huge component of society as a whole.
 In public relations, AI technology was once thought about with skepticism but now these tools are commonplace.

 Automated emails and chatbots are good examples of AI.
 Nevertheless, PR professionals will need to better understand these tools and learn how to adopt them as part of PR strategy going forward.

 The PR industry evolves faster than most other sectors and companies need to keep up in order to stay ahead of the competition.
 As you know, PR agencies and professionals are also known to help brands cut through the noise while making the most of the numbers.

 Editorials and advertorials are a great example, for they have been around forever but continue to provide an excellent boost for PR.
 An advertorial is an advertisement in a magazine or newspaper that provides information in the style of a journalistic article.

-An editorial is easy to choose but picking the right advertorial is essential for receiving a worthwhile return on investment.
+The editorial format is easy to use but picking the right advertorial is essential for receiving a worthwhile return on investment.
 Needless to say, this is where PR professionals come into play to write engaging advertorials that convey the right message to a particular audience.